Urusaitech/mailer_desk/README.md

 - indicates BTC price (CMC Api)
 - transforms link into title (regex)

-logo and other pics removed
+logo and other ui pics removed

 ![How it looks originally](https://i.imgur.com/yCOfM1a.png)